parasuramivln/PDC-support-web/software/cosma/general.md

 COSMA is a parallel, high-performance, GPU-accelerated, matrix-matrix multiplication algorithm that is communication-optimal for all combinations of matrix dimensions, number of processors and memory sizes, without the need for any parameter tuning.
-For more information see https://github.com/eth-cscs/COSMA.
+For more information see the [COSMA homepage](https://github.com/eth-cscs/COSMA).

 ## How to use